-This event will explore the positive impact being more physically active can have on issues commonly associated with ageing.
-It will also feature presentations and discussions covering principles and possible solutions to overcome barriers and challenges often associated with targeting this audience.
+This event explored the positive impact being more physically active can have on issues commonly associated with ageing.
+It also featured presentations and discussions covering principles and possible solutions to overcome barriers and challenges often associated with targeting this audience.

 1. Raising the bar on strength and balance: The importance of community-based provision

-This presentation delivered by the Centre for Ageing Better presents the models of delivery, issues, barriers and innovative solutions of community-based strength and balance programmes.
+This presentation delivered by the Centre for Ageing Better presented the models of delivery, issues, barriers and innovative solutions of community-based strength and balance programmes.

 2. Loneliness in Later Life

-This presentation delivered by Age UK Berkshire will present some of the headlines discovered by research carried out by Age UK, along with potential solutions.
-Colleagues from Wokingham Borough Council Sport and Leisure will provide an outline of the solution they have developed to help tackle this issue locally.
+This presentation delivered by Age UK Berkshire presented some of the headlines discovered by research carried out by Age UK, along with potential solutions.
+Colleagues from Wokingham Borough Council Sport and Leisure provided an outline of the solution they have developed to help tackle this issue locally.

 3. Dementia Friendly Sport and Physical Activity guide

-Get Berkshire Active's Healthy Communities Manager; Kirsty Heath will present this guide on behalf of the Alzheimers Society which has been developed to inform and educate individuals and organisations so they have a better understanding of dementia and how it affects people.
-It also provides tools and guidance so that the sector can help more people affected by dementia lead more active lives.
+Get Berkshire Active's Healthy Communities Manager; Kirsty Heath presented this guide on behalf of the Alzheimers Society which has been developed to inform and educate individuals and organisations so they have a better understanding of dementia and how it affects people.

 4. Talk to Me Principles: Supporting you to engage all older people in physical activity

-Helen Newberry, Engagement Advisor from the Activity Alliance will present these principles which were developed in partnership with Age UK and utilise learning from the Alliance's 'Get Active Get Outdoors' programme.
+Helen Newberry, Engagement Advisor from the Activity Alliance presented these principles which were developed in partnership with Age UK and utilise learning from the Alliance's 'Get Active Get Outdoors' programme.
 These principles aim to provide practical ideas, insight and better practice in engaging older people in activity.

 - Round table discussions and action planning on common issues cited when attempting to encourage ageing adults to be more active such as engaging more men.